 The Financial Innovations Roundtable is not only a think tank, it is a “think-do” tank.
 Some of the most successful ideas developed at the FIR have been implemented, resulting in new tools, policies and practices that have resulted in millions of dollars being directed into investments in affordable housing, small and minority businesses, community facilities and other community development efforts.

 The FIR holds an annual meeting.
-Since 2014, the annual meeting has been hosted by the Federal Reserve Board of Governors in Washington, D.C.
+Since 2014, the annual meeting has been hosted by the Federal Reserve Board of Governors.
 Read past roundtable summary reports

 How CDFIs Support Communities